-HIPAA violation penalties for nurses who breach HIPAA Rules have different levels of severity, based on the level of negligence that occurred.
-There are four tiers of potential HIPAA violation penalties for nurses, ranging from unknowing violations to deliberate neglect of HIPAA Rules.
+In general, HIPAA violation penalties are based on the level of negligence, the severity of the violation, the harm caused, and whether it was known that HIPAA Rules were being violated.
+There are four tiers of HIPAA violation penalties for nurses, ranging from unknowing violations to deliberate neglect of HIPAA Rules.

 Financial penalties for HIPAA violations are not always issued.
 The Department of Health and Human Services’ Office for Civil Rights has discretion over financial penalties and tends only to issue penalties for the most severe violations.
 OCR prefers resolving HIPAA violations through voluntary compliance.
 Where a covered entity recognizes that HIPAA Rules were violated and takes action to correct the violations within 30 days of discovery.
 In some cases, technical guidance is issued to help covered entities correct HIPAA compliance issues, especially for complex areas of HIPAA which can be considered ‘open to interpretation’ or when HIPAA is not abundantly clear.

 When financial penalties are deemed appropriate, it is usually the covered entity that is fined, rather than the individual responsible for the violation.
 It is the covered entity – or business associate – that is responsible for training employees to make sure they are aware of HIPAA Rules and to monitor compliance to make sure that everyone is following HIPAA Rules.
 The highest possible penalty for a single case of a HIPAA violation is $50,000 per violation or per record, with an annual maximum fine of $1.5 million per violation category.

 The penalties for HIPAA violations for covered entities and business associates are based on the penalty tiers detailed in the infographic below: